 Howard Burton, firstname.lastname@example.org

-Related video resources and eBook that are part of Ideas Roadshow’s IBDP Portal: TOK Sampler: Extending Experience (Mathematical Intuition), Clips: Proof by Picture, All in the Same Boat, Appeals to Authority, Compilation: Invented or Discovered?
-Mathematical Platonism, Full-length video and eBook: Plato’s Heaven: A User’s Guide
+To best explore the topics raised in this post for teaching and learning, please see related video and print resources that are part of Ideas Roadshow’s IBDP Portal: TOK Sampler: Extending Experience (Mathematical Intuition), Clips: Proof by Picture, All in the Same Boat, Appeals to Authority, Compilation: Invented or Discovered?
+Mathematical Platonism, Full-length video and eBook: Plato’s Heaven: A User’s Guide, and more.